What say ye?

 I think you're right, she's quite probably dead, but we persist in trying to turn her into something else anyway.
 A functional shot-taking table, by your suggestion.
 We curse her and celebrate her, but who killed her and why do we insist on resurrection and reinvention?
 What does she hold for us?
 The key to salvation?

-"of placental agreement with growth and decay like a firm afterbirth."
+like a firm afterbirth."

 I'm unconvinced you need to make that last line a simile -- I'd be very tempted to get rid of "like", put in another adjective and have it follow the metaphor that you've already set up with "placental agreement".